 Now that you have all of your measurements of your house, you need to figure up how many pieces of each item you need.

-All of our Standing Seam panels are made at an industry standard width of 16 inches (The Hardy Snap panel is also available in 12 inch wide panels when requested.)
+-All of our Standing Seam panels are made at an industry-standard width of 16 inches (The Hardy Snap and Loc panels are also available in 12 inch or 20 inch wide panels when requested.)

 We can also figure out the materials needed for you as long as you have a complete sketch.
+If you only have a set of blueprints then we suggest only using the list as a budget list since almost all blueprints do not provide accurate measurements due to human error when building structures.
 Our material lists are estimates and are not guaranteed to complete the project.
 We add extra to the material list to ensure you have enough material to complete the project regardless if the products ordered are returnable or not.